The Best Kind of Food Fight:

 The team at Curve have conducted extensive research and collected evidence from leading studies (such as those conducted by the World Cancer Research Fund (WCRF) and the American Cancer Society (ACS)) and have created a collection of dietary tips to help you feel healthier, get stronger and become more resilient to cancer.
 What follows is not intended to be an exhaustive analysis of the space and, needless to say, always seek the advice of your doctor before making changes.

-- Sulphoraphane: which is found in brassica (cruciferous) vegetables such as broccoli, cabbage, arugula and watercress.
+- Sulforaphane: which is found in brassicas (cruciferous) vegetables such as broccoli, cabbage, arugula and watercress.
 This compound helps the body to eliminate cancer-causing compounds and is thought to reduce inflammation.

 - Allicin and allyl sulphides: found in garlic and onions.
 These compounds bind with toxic chemicals so they can be excreted from the body, rather than taking a hold on your organs.
 The sulphides combat oxidation and free radicals, which can cause cancer.